What's The Best .380 Ammo?

 Partially it depends on your gun.
 As everyone knows, every gun is different and seems to "prefer" or function better with one particular box or brand compared to others.

-It also depends on the ammunition itself and how it performs in the real world or at least in testing.
+It also depends on the itself and how it performs in the real world or at least in testing.
 Granted, tests in ballistic gel only tell you so much but it can be an indicator of how well ammunition will perform if called upon to save your bacon.

 So, what's the best .380 ammo?